-The International Institute Student Fellowships are designed to support University of Michigan students, regardless of citizenship, who are enrolled in a degree program and wish to participate in internships or conduct research abroad.
-Award amounts are up to $5,000.
-There is no preference for particular fields of study and the International Institute aims to fund a diverse array of students and projects.
+The International Institute Student Fellowships (IISF) are designed to support University of Michigan students, regardless of citizenship, who are enrolled in a degree program and wish to participate in internships or conduct research abroad.

 Applicants are encouraged to visit the II Student Fellowships (IISF) Resource Page prior to beginning the application process.